sicoyle/Research/README.md

 ## Welcome to Samantha Coyle's Research Page

-With hopes to acquire the Masters of Computer Science (MCS) degree, or a PhD in Computer Science, I wanted to get my feet wet with research at Texas State University.
-With a desire to understand the mechanics behind C and Python, and to improve my overall knowledge as a computer scientist, I began my research.
+With hopes to acquire a Masters of Computer Science (MCS) degree, or a PhD in Computer Science, I wanted to begin my research at Texas State University as an undergraduate.

 ### Motivation